mathieu-benoit/acm-workshop/app/content/onlineboutique/deploy-apps.md

 ```

 {{% notice info %}}
 Here we are deleting the `Service` `frontend-external` because the `frontend` app will be exposed by the Ingress Gateway.
+The associated `VirtualService` will be generated in order to establish the link between the Ingress Gateway and the Online Boutique's `frontend` app.
+We are also updating the container image repository to use our own private Artifact Registry.
+Finally, we are also leveraging more secure feature such as `nativeGrpcHealthCheck` and `seccompProfile`.
+You could read more [here](https://medium.com/google-cloud/246119e46d53) about all the options the Online Boutique's Helm chart exposes.
 {{% /notice %}}

-Define the `VirtualService` resource in order to establish the Ingress Gateway routing to the Online Boutique apps.

-Update the Staging Kustomize overlay with the proper `hosts` value in the `VirtualService`.

-Update the Staging Kustomize overlay with the `Deployments`'s container images pointing to the private Artifact Registry.

 ## Deploy Kubernetes manifests